MMV-Lab/im2im-paper/manuscript.md

 Generating a large amount of synthetic microscopy images can be an important step in developing image analysis methods.
 Synthetic images offer a way to train other DL models, such as self-supervised pre-training, using a diverse set of images without the need for large amounts of real-world data.
 As long as the synthetic images are generated with sufficient quality, it is possible to have an unlimited amount of training data for certain applications.
 Moreover, synthetic images can be used to evaluate other models when validation data is difficult to obtain.
 In this study, we demonstrate that *MMV_Im2Im* can generate 2D/3D synthetic microscopy images with high realism and validity, using a subset of data collected from the hiPS single-cell image dataset [@doi:10.1038/s41586-022-05563-7], either in a supervised or unsupervised manner.

 For 2D demonstration, we extracted the middle Z-slice from NPM1 images as the training target, while using the NPM1 segmentation results as the input binary masks.
-With the paired “mask + microscopy image” data, we could train the model in a supervised fashion, or randomly shuffle the data to simulate the situation without paired data which can be trained in an unsupervised fashion using the cycleGAN-type framework implemented in *MMV_Im2Im*.
+With the paired “mask + microscopy image” data, we could train the model in a supervised fashion, or randomly shuffle the data to simulate the situation without paired data which can be trained in an unsupervised fashion using the CycleGAN-type framework implemented in *MMV_Im2Im*.
 Example results can be found in Figure {@fig:synthetic}-A and Table {@tbl:syn}.
 In general, the supervised synthesization can generate more realistic images than the unsupervised model.

 For 3D demonstration, we use 3D H2B images with two different types of input masks.
 First, we attempted to generate synthetic images from a coarse mask (i.e., only the overall shape of the nucleus, available as nuclear segmentation from the dataset) with both supervised training and unsupervised training.
 The unsupervised model in *MMV_Im2Im* uses the CycleGAN-based approaches.
 So, the unsupervised training is actually already done within the unsupervised segmentation experiments.
 In other words, the unsupervised model works in a bi-directional way, from real microscopy images to binary masks, and also from binary masks to simulated microscopy images.
 Here, we could also do the inference in a different direction (from binary to simulated microscopy) using the model trained in the unsupervised segmentation section.
 The results are shown in Figure {@fig:synthetic}-B (row 1).
 The unsupervised synthesization can mostly “paint” the mask with homogeneous grayscale intensity, while the supervised model can simulate the textures to some extent.
 For a relatively large mask, it could be challenging for a model to fill in sufficient details to simulate real microscopy images (might be improved with diffusion-based models, see Discussions).